Registration

 • If you are already enrolled at the University of Montpellier: Contact iutn-inscription@umontpellier.fr to obtain a pass and register via your ENT; if the pass does not work, try using your Parcoursup number.

-How do I log in to the app to register for the first time with the “Primoweb” UM?
+How do I log in to the “Primoweb” app when registering for the first time at the UM?

-I’ll need my Parcoursup ID (which must be 10 characters long), my date of birth, and the email address I provided on the application platform.
+I’ll need my Parcoursup username (which must be 10 characters long), my date of birth, and the email address I provided on the application platform.

-1. Account Activation After signing up (which takes 15 to 30 minutes), I receive an email with a link that is valid for 24 hours to activate my ENT account.
+1. Account Activation After registering (which takes 15 to 30 minutes), I receive an email with a link valid for 24 hours to activate my ENT account.

-I log in to the app PJWeb via my ENT and I submit:
+I log in to the app PJWeb via my digital workspace, and I'm submitting:

-• If my application is complete, I can download my enrollment certificate through my ENT account ("My Account")
+• If my application is complete, I can download my enrollment certificate through my ENT account (“My File”)

 • Issued at the start of the school year if the application is complete

-• Otherwise, I'll go to the Education Division (administrative building), with proof of enrollment, during the following hours:
+• Otherwise, I'll head to the Education Division (administration building), with proof of enrollment, during the following hours:

 • Monday through Friday: 8:30 a.m.–12:00 p.m. / 1:00 p.m.–4:30 p.m.